This story draws from the following sources:

 The practical effect of the Board resolution was that the UUA revised the Religion in Life manual that Unitarian Universalist Boy Scouts follow to earn their religion badge.
 Materials that were sent out with the revised version expressed the Association's opposition to the policies of the Boy Scouts of America.
 This led to the BSA's withdrawal of its authorization for the Unitarian Universalist Religion and Life manual and badge.
 The UUA's attempts to have the UU Religion in Life award reauthorized failed.
 As a result, UU Boy Scouts are not authorized to wear the UU Religion in Life badge on their uniforms.

 In 2000, the United States Supreme Court upheld the Boy Scouts of America's right to bar gay scouts and scout leaders in the Boy Scouts by a narrow 5 to 4 vote.
 After this decision, the UUA called for a halt to all public funding for the Boy Scouts and the revocation of the Boy Scouts' Congressional charter.
-Many Unitarian Universalist churches that once hosted Boy Scout troops began to disallow the use of the property for Boy Scout activities while others have stayed involved.
+Many, but not all, Unitarian Universalist congregations that had once hosted Boy Scout troops began to disallow the use of the property for Boy Scout activities.